contributor-assistant/github-action/README.md

-# Handling CLAs with GitHub Actions
+# Handling CLAs with GitHub Action

 We are excited to announce that we developed a CLA Assistant Github Action (a light version of CLA Assistant).
 With this GitHub Action we get rid of the need for a centrally managed database by **storing the contributor's signature data** in a decentralized way - **in the repository's file system plus optionally on the Ethereum Blockchain**